owengretzinger/gitreadme/README.md

 - [ ] Cache using Redis ?
 - [ ] Rate limiting logic with auth
 - [ ] Enable diagram generation using DeepSeek R1
-- [ ] Ability to share generated README ?